-Personal property held as an investment, such as gems, jewelry, coin collections, antique cars, etc., is considered an asset [HCV GB, p.
-5-25].
+Personal property held as an investment, such as gems, jewelry, coin collections, antique cars, etc., is considered an asset.

 In determining the value of personal property held as an investment, COC will use the family's estimate of the value.
-COC may obtain an appraisal to confirm the value of the asset if there is reason to believe that the family's estimated value is off by \$50 or more.
-The family must cooperate with the appraiser, but cannot be charged any costs related to the appraisal.
+COC may obtain an appraisal if there is reason to believe that the family's estimated value is off by \$50 or more.
+The family must cooperate with the appraiser but cannot be charged any costs related to the appraisal.